 How to Find Work-From-Home Jobs on General Job Sites

-You can find many surprising work-from-home jobs on other job-posting websites, too.
+If you don’t want to pay to search for a job, you can find many surprising work-from-home jobs on other free job-posting websites, too.
 Here are a few of the top job-search sites:

 Or you can simply enter keywords like these when you search:

 - Home based.

 - Home workers.

 Right away you’ll see the expected results — listings for customer service reps, web developers and technical writers.
 To find less common work-from-home jobs, scroll through several pages of results and watch for titles that catch your attention.

 For example, after searching “telecommute” at SnagAJob, I had to search through five pages of ordinary results before finding the more interesting position of fraud analyst.
 Your job would be to “design advanced analytical strategies that enhance fraud detection capabilities and recovery efforts.”

 Play around with different ways of searching, because each website has its own idiosyncrasies.